Introduction

 It is important to note that the NHS is a constantly changing organisation and even after being matched to an individual training programme, there will be situations when placements within that programme may change because of service redesign, working time directive regulations or national directives (UK-wide).

 The UK Foundation Programme Office (UKFPO) manages the application process, publishes guidance on training and promotes the consistent delivery of the programme across the UK.
 Working with stakeholders, the UKFPO enables the sharing of good practice to help raise the standards of training.
-The UKFPO is funded by and accountable to the four UK governments
+The UKFPO is funded by and accountable to the four UK governments.

 The F1 training year enables medical graduates to begin to take supervised responsibility for patient care and consolidate the skills that they have learned at medical school.